 FIV is one of the most common infectious diseases among cats.
 In North America, around 3-5% of healthy cats are FIV-positive.
 Similar to HIV in humans, the virus can weaken a cat’s immune system, making them vulnerable to other infections.

-“Regular infections that might affect a cat, like gum disease or an upper respiratory infection, those can be much more severe in a FIV-infected cat because they won’t necessarily have the immune system fully functional to fight those off as efficiently,” says Dr. Eileen Jefferson, New York state representative for the Humane Society Veterinary Medical Association and owner/founder of veterinary practice Ethical Veterinary.
+“Regular infections that might affect a cat, like gum disease or an upper respiratory infection, those can be much more severe in a FIV-infected cat because they won’t necessarily have the immune system fully functional to fight those off as efficiently,” says Dr. Eileen Jefferson, New York state representative for the Humane Society Veterinary Medical Alliance and owner/founder of veterinary practice Ethical Veterinary.
 However, “many, if not most, [FIV-positive] cats don’t actually progress to that level of disease.”

 The virus primarily passes through deep bite wounds from an infected cat—the type of bites that occur during aggressive fights, not playful interactions.
 It can also spread through sexual contact or from a mother to her kittens, but these instances are rare.
 Unneutered male cats who roam freely outdoors are most likely to be infected because they’re most likely to fight with other cats.